Basque is a culture, language, and cultural region spanning a chunk of northern Spain and southwest France.

 Cider and WinePermalink to “Cider and Wine”

-On back-to-back days, we toured a cider maker and a winery, both of whom described their process.
-I’ve gone to tours of both before, but never realized how similar the processes are!
+On back-to-back days, we toured a cider maker and a winery.
+I’ve gone to tours of both before, but never realized how similar their processes are:

 - Picking and sorting fruit